karunakarrao/DevOps/Docker/Docker-notes.md

 export/import:
 ---------------------
-we can export and import containers also using eport and import command.
+we can export and import containers also using export and import command.

 	$ docker export <container-name> file1.tar
 	$ docker image import file1.tar newimage:latest